yatli/fvim/README.md

         ```
             git clone https://github.com/yatli/fvim && cd fvim && dotnet publish -f net5.0 -c Release -r linux-x64 --self-contained
         ```
-- Note, currently FVim will treat all keyboards as en-US so characters and symbols are mapped incorrectly if you use a non en-US layout.
-[The issue is tracked here](https://github.com/yatli/fvim/issues/36).

 ### Features